zuozhenggh/learning-library/data-management-library/database/partitioning/auto-partitioning/provision-adw/provision-adw.md

 ## Introduction

 This workshop walks you through the steps to get started using the Oracle Autonomous Database.
-For this workshop we're going to use an **Autonomous Database optimized for Analytics and Warehousing (ADW)**.
+For this workshop we're going to use an always free **Autonomous Database optimized for Analytics and Warehousing (ADW)**.
 You will provision a new database in just a few minutes.

 Oracle Autonomous Databases have the following characteristics: